-

 2009

 Prof. PhDr.
 Eva Ferková, PhD. is a Slovak musicologist, educator, and cultural organizer.
-In her scholarly research, she focuses on music theory, particularly issues of music analysis, with interdisciplinary overlaps into other fields such as ethnomusicology and music historiography.
+Her research focuses on music theory, particularly musical analysis, with interdisciplinary connections to ethnomusicology and music historiography.

-She is a member of the Slovak Musicological Association and the Study Group on Computer-Aided Research within the International Council for Traditional Music (UNESCO).
-She also collaborates with the Study Group on Musical Data and Computer Applications under the International Musicological Society.
-In Slovakia, she has worked closely with several programmers on the development of music analysis software (e.g. Mgr.
-Milan Ždímal – Analysis software; Mgr.
-Michal Šukol – Harmanal software; Assoc.
-Prof. Peter Šidlík).
-Together with Šidlík, she focuses on obtaining data usable in harmonic style analysis.
+She is a member of the Slovak Musicological Association, the Study Group on Computer-Aided Research within the International Council for Traditional Music (UNESCO), and collaborates with the Study Group on Musical Data and Computer Applications of the International Musicological Society.

-From 2009 to 2021, she served as Head of the Department of Music Theory at the Music and Dance Faculty of the Academy of Performing Arts in Bratislava, and in 2014, she was awarded the title of Full Professor.
+From 2009 to 2021, she was head of the Department of Music Theory at the Music and Dance Faculty of the Academy of Performing Arts (HTF VŠMU), and in 2014 she was awarded the title of full professor.